Alabama 5th in CFP committee rankings after loss to LSU

 Oregon was sixth and fellow Pac-12 team Utah was seventh.

 Oklahoma, the highest-ranked Big 12 team at No. 10, dropped a spot after a one-point victory against Iowa State.
 The Sooners face 13th-ranked Baylor on Saturday.
-The Bears are the lowest-ranked unbeaten team, behind No. 11 Florida and No. 12 Auburn, both with two losses.
+The Bears are the lowest-ranked unbeaten team.

 The highest-ranked Group of Five teams were 17th-ranked Cincinnati and 18th-ranked Memphis out of the American Athletic Conference.
 The highest-ranked team from outside the Power Five conferences receives an automatic bid to a New Year’s Six bowl.